Skip to main content

 git pull origin main

-Finally, I need to return to the 'Web' tab again, and on the top, I notice a green button, and I click this button, 'Configuration KelvinLoh.pythonanywhere.com', and the web is now up and running
+Finally, I need to return to the 'Web' tab again, and at the top, I notice a green button, and I click this button, 'Configuration KelvinLoh.pythonanywhere.com', and the web is now up and running

 Final wrap-up: